DeepGruble/.github/profile/README.md

 * **With memory**, every idea lasts.
 Your framework learns.
 Your context persists.

 ## unanswerable.ai
-No more bullshit, no more middlemen, no more Big Tech owning your mind.
+Why unanswerable?
+Because it doesn't hallucinate.
+It's humble enough to stop where the evidence ends.
+An honest silence is infinitely more valuable than a complete lie.

 **unanswerable.ai** is the trusted framework built for IDD.
 It is private, local, and encrypted.

+No more bullshit, no more middlemen, no more Big Tech owning your mind.

 * **Memory:** Your knowledge persists and compounds over time.
 * **Privacy:** Local-first architecture.
 Your data stays yours.